• Skip to primary navigation

 jump to recipe / print recipe

-• Figs- I do not know where to start.
-Figs are to fall as what watermelon is to summer.
+• Fresh Figs- Figs are to fall as what watermelon is to summer.
 They are sweet, soft, and add flavor to any dish.
-Fresh figs are only available during the fall season, but dried figs are available all year around.
-For this recipe, only fresh figs will work.
+Fresh figs are only available during the fall season in the grocery store, but dried figs are available all year around.
 Ripe figs are soft, like blueberries, but you do not want them to be overly mushy.

 • Limes-the tartness from the limes compliments the natural sweetness from the figs so well.
 Do not skip it!